The nation’s leading center for creative writing.

 GrubStreet is the place where writers develop their craft – and themselves – through the power of writing and sharing their work.
 We offer hundreds of creative writing programs and events for writers from all backgrounds aged 13 to 113 at our center, in many Boston neighborhoods, in Providence, and online.
 Scholarships are available for all offerings, and many programs are free.

-GrubStreet's new Center for Creative Writing will feature expanded classrooms for teens and adults, community space to read and write, a bookstore run by our friends at Porter Square Books, a cafe, a podcast studio, and a stage for the literary arts with cabaret seating.
-Located on the southeast side of the 50 Liberty Drive building, facing the Marina and the ICA, our new space is three times as large as our former home, offers full ADA-accessibility (including hearing assistance technology in the classrooms), and will allow us to offer expanded literary programs for writers and readers of all ages and backgrounds.
-Writers will be able to choose from more classes and readers will enjoy a top-notch bookstore.
-The new center will give Boston a lasting home for storytelling and the literary arts, where everyone can have a chance to speak and be heard.
+GrubStreet's new Center for Creative Writing features expanded classrooms for teens and adults, community space to read and write, a bookstore run by our friends at Porter Square Books, a cafe, a podcast studio, and a stage for the literary arts with cabaret seating.
+Located on the southeast side of the 50 Liberty Drive building, facing the Marina and the ICA, our new space is three times as large as our former home, offers full ADA-accessibility (including hearing assistance technology in the classrooms), and allows us to offer expanded literary programs for writers and readers of all ages and backgrounds.
+Writers are able to choose from more classes and readers can enjoy a top-notch bookstore.
+The new center gives Boston a lasting home for storytelling and the literary arts, where everyone has a chance to speak and be heard.